 You’re probably aware of how helpful these two registered accounts can be, but were you aware that the amount of money you contribute to each can lessen your tax bill?
 You won’t have to pay any personal income tax or capital gains on the funds inside your TFSA.
 You can also choose to have RRSP contributions deducted from your federal income tax.

 Have you made charitable donations of over $200 in the previous tax year?
 Donations are a great way to give to a worthy cause as well as get a tax break on your income tax return.
 If you want to boost your tax deductions, you can go back as far as five years and compile all your donation tax receipts to help reach the $200 threshold to be entitled to a heftier tax refund.

 Medical expenses can add up, but there is a silver lining in terms of tax tips.
 What you may not realize is that medical costs are tax refundable.
 Not only can you claim the obvious stuff like a trip to the dentist, but you can also claim lesser-known medical expenses, such as gluten-free food.
 The government has a handy list of medical expenses you can claim on its website.

 If you send your kids to daycare, you can claim this as an expense on your tax return.
-By submitting your child care tax receipts, it could help boost your tax refund come tax time.
+Submitting your child care tax receipts could help boost your tax refund come tax time.

 If you recently bought your first home, you can claim a non-refundable tax credit.
-This amount is typically $5,000.
+This amount is usually $5,000.
 You can use this towards property taxes and other expenses homeowners face.

 These are just a few of the potential tax savings.
 You can also claim interest paid on student loans and other tax deductions, so always be on the lookout for tax savings.